chimmykk/Namada-SDK/README.md

 The wallet will be saved to/loaded from `./sdk-wallet/wallet.toml`
 ## Features

+1. **Wallet Creation**
-- **Wallet Creation**: Generate a new wallet with a secure mnemonic phrase and seed.
+   - Generate a new wallet with a secure mnemonic phrase and seed.

+2. **Key Derivation**
-- **Key Derivation**: Derive keys using paths for hierarchical deterministic wallets.
+   - Derive keys using specified paths for hierarchical deterministic wallets (HD wallets).

+3. **Wallet Import**
-- **Wallet Import**: Import existing wallets using mnemonic phrases.
+   - Import existing wallets using mnemonic phrases.

-- **Spending Key Generationt**: Generates Spending key.
+4. **Spending Key Generation**
+   - Generate a spending key for transactions.

-- **Reveal PK Check & Revealing Support:**: Reveal PK if not revealed.
+5. **Reveal PK Check & Revealing Support**
+   - Check if the private key (PK) has been revealed; if not, reveal it when necessary.

-- **Transparent Transfer Support:**: Send funds transparently.
+6. **Transparent Transfer Support**
+   - Facilitate sending funds transparently between wallets.

+7. **Generate Payment**
-- **Generate Payment:**: Generates payment address from viewing key.
+   - Generate a payment address from a viewing key.

+8. **Shielded Sync**
-- **Shielded Sync:**: Shielded sync and save context to transparent to shielded address.
+   - Perform shielded sync and save the context from transparent to shielded addresses.

+9. **Transparent to Shielded Transfer**
-- **Transparent>Shielded Transfer:**: Send funds from transparent to shielded address.
+   - Send funds from a transparent address to a shielded address.

-- **Generate Memo for IBC:**: Generates Memo for IBC transfer.
+10. **Generate Memo for IBC**
+    - Generate a memo for Inter-Blockchain Communication (IBC) transfers.

+11. **IBC Token Transfer**
+    - Support IBC token transfers between different blockchain networks.

 ## Getting Started